Colorado College Tigers men's ice hockey: Recent history

 In 1993 Don Lucia became the head coach of the Tigers.
 In his first season, 1993–94, he led the team to win the MacNaughton Cup, given to the WCHA regular season champion.
 It was Colorado College's first Cup win since 1957.
 After serving as the Tigers' home ice for 55 years the Broadmoor World Arena closed in March 1994 and later demolished by The Broadmoor to make room for the resort's expansion.
 Colorado College was then invited by the Air Force Academy to play at their home ice, the Cadet Ice Arena until the new World Arena opened in 1998 on the southern side of Colorado Springs.
 The Tigers returned to the NCAA post season in 1995 for the first time since 1978.
 The Tigers lost in the quarterfinal round to Minnesota 2-5.
 The following season CC made a second straight NCAA tournament appearance, receiving a number one seed in 1996 NCAA Tournament.
-Colorado College beat UMass Lowell 5-3 in the quarterfinals and Vermont 4-3 in the semifinal round beforing losing to 3-4 in overtime to Michigan in the championship game.
+Colorado College beat UMass Lowell 5-3 in the quarterfinals and Vermont 4-3 in the semifinal round before losing to 2-3 in overtime to Michigan in the championship game.
 CC returned to the Frozen Four under Lucia for a second straight season in 1997 before losing to North Dakota 6-2.
 Lucia lead the Tigers to two additional NCAA Tournament appearances in 1998 and 1999 before leaving Colorado College to become head coach at Minnesota.

 Scott Owens took over as head coach of the program in 1999 and lead the Tigers to three straight NCAA Tournaments in 2001, 2002, and 2003.
 In the 2005 Tournament The Tigers returned to the Frozen Four with a 4-3 victory over Michigan in the Midwest Regional Final.
 In the Semifinal round the Tigers fell to the eventual national champion and rival Denver 2-6.
 Owens lead CC to the NCAA Tournament again in 2006 Tournament and in 2008 Tournament, ending in first round exits both times.
 The Tigers returned to the NCAA Tournament in 2011.
 The Tigers upset the number one ranked team and defending National Champions, Boston College 8-4.
 The Tigers' win was led by freshman Jaden Schwartz, a first round draft choice of the St. Louis Blues making his St. Louis debut in the West Regional.
 The Tigers' season ended in the Regional final in a 1-2 loss to Michigan.